Logius-standaarden/API-Design-Rules/The Design Rules v1.0.md

   <p>The client state is tracked fully at the client.</p>
 </div>

-### What are resources?
+## What are resources?

-A fundamental concept in every RESTful API is the resource.
+A fundamental concept in every REST API is the resource.
 A resource is an object with a type, attributes, relation with other resources and a number of operations to modify them.
 Resources are referred to using nouns (not verbs) that are relevant from the perspective of the user of the API.
 Operations are actions applied to these resources.
 Operations are referred to using verbs that are relevant from the perspectie of the user of the API.

 One can translate internal data models as-is to resources, but not by definition.
 The point is to hide all not relevant implementation details.
 Some example resources are: *aanvragen* (applications), *activiteiten* (activities), *panden* (buildings), *rijksmonumenten* (national monuments), and *vergunningen* (permits).

 Once the resources have been identified, one determines the operation that are applicable and how the API supports them.
-RESTful APIs perform CRUD (Create, Read, Update, Delete) operations using HTTP operations:
+REST APIs perform CRUD (Create, Read, Update, Delete) operations using HTTP operations:

 |Request|Description|
 |-|-|